Seyud/AMMF2/docs/SCRIPT_EN.md

 **Behavior:**
 - Updates status to "PAUSED"
-- Monitors the specified file for changes
+- Uses efficient inotify mechanism to monitor the specified file for changes
 - Executes the specified script when changes are detected

 **Compatibility:**